by Manuka Honey Team July 29, 2022 4 min read

 View our large range of Manuka Honey products

 What other ingredients should I look for?

-Many of the antiviral and immune boosting products we stock at Manuka Honey of NZ contain not only Manuka Honey but other natural products to help boost our immune system.
+Many of the wellness products we stock at Manuka Honey of NZ contain not only Manuka Honey but other natural products that help support our well-being all year round.